 Financial Aid & the Academic Year

 Completing the Free Application for Federal Student Aid (FAFSA) is the first step to apply for aid regardless of the semester.
 Students must complete a new FAFSA each academic year and the priority filing date is March 1st.
 Academic years begin in fall (August) and run through summer.
 Your initial FAFSA submission serves as your application for federal and state aid during the fall and spring semesters.
-If you choose to take summer classes, you will need to submit an additional form to the Office of Financial Aid on campus to let them know you'd like to be considered for aid.
+If you choose to take summer classes, you may need to submit an additional form to be considered for aid.

 Cost of Attendance

 The amount of financial aid you receive is based on income and the university's estimated cost of attendance.
 This cost is an average estimate for what your expenses might be while attending school and it changes each year.
-If you have additional expenses, like childcare or health insurance, that are not accounted for in this calculation, you can contact the Office of Financial Aid to find out if you may qualify for a reconsideration of your expected family contribution (EFC).
-You can also contact Financial Aid regarding reconsideration if you have experienced an unexpected change in employment or a significant reduction in income and the information on your FAFSA does not reflect your current financial situation.
+If you have additional expenses, like childcare or health insurance, that are not accounted for in this calculation, you can contact Niner Central to find out if you may qualify for a reconsideration of your expected family contribution (EFC).
+You can also contact Niner Central regarding reconsideration if you have experienced an unexpected change in employment or a significant reduction in income and the information on your FAFSA does not reflect your current financial situation.